mohammadyahya010101/Crypto_Ransomware/README.md

 # Crypto_Ransomware
 Crypto Ransomware

+I lost my 2FA of my old account you guys can follow me here and give a star :)
+Happy Hacking :)

+# Warning:
-Warning: This project is Education purpose only, I'm not Responsible for any damage or harm

-And above warning is just a joke :v
+This resources is for Education purpose only, I'm not Responsible for any damage or harm And above warning is just a joke :v

 # Function